Are you a local business that serves customers at a physical address?

 Now, let’s check the info provided by Saga Hair Salon (it’s the first listing with a public rating).
 The listing provides the salon’s address, operating hours and contact number, along with their official website.
 If you scroll down the listing, you’ll also find a few photos that portray the salon well.

 Now let’s visit their website and cross-check the info.
 Note that we’re not critiquing the design at this point.

 When I visit their site, the same address and contact number appear near the top, in the exact same format.
 Plus, the information isn’t embedded inside a photo – search engine spiders can access it.
 So far, so good.

-When I scroll to the bottom, I see the same address info, contact and business hours (as listed on Google Maps).
+When I scroll to the bottom, I see the same address info, contact and business hours (as listed on Google Maps) as well as an option to go to map view and get directions.
 Again, a win!

 It’s on their contact page that they commit the first mistake.
 Their phone number is listed in a different format from the other places that we’ve reviewed.
 And, while the graphic illustrating their location is okay, they could have embedded their Google Maps listing instead.